With Qualcomm behind it, Broadcom looks to smaller deals | 4-Traders

 Most analysts believe that the North American customer is Apple Inc, which made up a fifth of Broadcom revenue last year, and the Korean customer is Samsung Electronics Co Ltd, which is ramping up production of its recently announced Galaxy S9 smart phone.

-Broadcom results beat expectations days after U.S. President Donald Trump blocked its $117 billion (£84 billion) hostile bid for Qualcomm on national security concerns.
+Broadcom results beat expectations days after U.S. President Donald Trump blocked its $117 billion hostile bid for Qualcomm on national security concerns.
 The company scrapped the offer on Wednesday.

-Singapore-based Broadcom, however, said it would continue with its plans to redomicile to the United States, fuelling expectations that the company would likely scout for smaller targets.
+Singapore-based Broadcom, however, said it would continue with its plans to redomicile to the United States, fueling expectations that the company would likely scout for smaller targets.

 "Qualcomm was clearly a unique and very large acquisition opportunity," Chief Financial Officer Tom Krause told investors on a conference call.
 "Given the maturity of the industry, the consolidation it is seeing and our relative size now, our future acquisitions are much more likely to be funded with cash available on our balance sheet and without the need to flex the balance sheet."